dcmnts/isosplit-paper/isosplit.md

 To highlight scenarios where Isosplit overcomes the limitations of other methods, we evaluated the accuracy of Isosplit and various standard algorithms using simulated datasets.
 We selected optimal parameters for the non-Isosplit algorithms based on the known simulation parameters (e.g., the number of clusters for k-means).
 Isosplit, on the other hand, does not require any user-defined parameters.

-The following standard algorithms were evaluated: Agglomerative clustering (Agg) from scikit learn with default parameters and known number of clusters; DBSCAN from scikit learn with optimal scale parameter corresponding to the simulated datasets; Gaussian Mixture Model (GMM) with `covariance_type='full'` and known number of clusters; K-means with known number of clusters; Rodriguez-Laio (RL) or density-peak clustering with implementation described in the appendix and known number of clusters; and Spectral clustering (Spect) with `assign_labels='discretize'` and known number of clusters.
+The following standard algorithms were evaluated: Agglomerative clustering (Agg) from scikit learn with default parameters and known number of clusters; DBSCAN from scikit learn with optimal scale parameter corresponding to the simulated datasets; Gaussian Mixture Model (GMM) with `covariance_type='full'` and known number of clusters; K-means with known number of clusters; Rodriguez-Laio (RL) or density-peak clustering with implementation described in the appendix and known number of clusters (TODO: explain that more than just the number of clusters were provided to the algorithm); and Spectral clustering (Spect) with `assign_labels='discretize'` and known number of clusters.

 We used the following formula when reporting the accuracy of a clustering compared with ground truth: